ross-alexander/dq/scribing/hobs-dell/hobs-dell.md

 ---

 > A group of Guild Adventurers spend the evening of November 11, 1994
-> AP rescuing an other party from a white and its minions at Hob's
+> AP rescuing an other party from a wight and its minions at Hob's
 > Dell.